Adopt a Git branching strategy

 The build pipeline for your pull requests should be quick to complete, so it doesn't interfere with the review process.

 Use release branches to coordinate and stabilize changes in a release of your code.
-This branch is long-lived and isn't merged back into the master branch in a pull request, unlike the feature branches.
+This branch is long-lived and isn't merged back into the main branch in a pull request, unlike the feature branches.
 Create as many release branches as you need.
 Keep in mind that each active release branch represents another version of the code you need to support.
 Lock release branches when you're ready to stop supporting a particular release.

 Use release branches

-Create a release branch from the master branch when you get close to your release or other milestone, such as the end of a sprint.
+Create a release branch from the main branch when you get close to your release or other milestone, such as the end of a sprint.
 Give this branch a clear name associating it with the release, for example release/20.

 Create branches to fix bugs from the release branch and merge them back into the release branch in a pull request.

-Port changes back to the master branch
+Port changes back to the main branch

 - Cherry-pick the changes from the release branch to your new feature branch.